cpske/ISP/assignment/ku-polls/iteration2.md

 ## Tasks

-1. Create an **Iteration 2 Plan** document in your ku-polls wiki and write a plan as you did for Iteration 1.
+1. Create an **Iteration 2 Plan** in your ku-polls wiki and write a plan as you did for Iteration 1.
-2. Create an "Iteration 2" task board and define tasks.
-3. Add links to "Iteration 2 Plan" in:
+2. Add links to "Iteration 2 Plan" in:
    - Home (on wiki)
    - README.md
 3. Review and update these wiki documents:
    - **Development Plan**
    - **Requirements** (add any new features)
+4. Create an "Iteration 2" task board and define tasks.
-3. Create an `iteration2` branch for your work.
+5. Create an `iteration2` branch for your work.
    - First, be sure you have merged *all work* from `iteration1` into `master` and pushed both branches to Github.
    - Create `iteration2` as a branch from `master` (not iteration1).